opentoonz/opentoonz_docs/source/applying_special_fx.rst

 .. _inserting_special_fx:

-Inserting FX
+Inserting Effects
-''''''''''''
+'''''''''''''''''
-You can **Insert** FX to selected nodes, **Add** FX to the Schematic, or **Replace** previously added FX nodes.
+You can **Insert** effects to selected nodes, **Add** effects to the Schematic, or **Replace** previously added effect nodes.
 This can be done from the **FX Browser** window or by using the drop-down menu that opens when right-clicking nodes or an empty area of the FX Schematic.
-Both are organized in folders/submenus containing sets of FX; if some *Presets* are defined for an effect, an additional folder/submenu is available (see  :ref:`Creating Presets <creating_presets>`  ).
+Both are organized in folders/submenus containing sets of effects; if some *Presets* are defined for an effect, an additional folder/submenu is available (see  :ref:`Creating Presets <creating_presets>`  ).

  |FX_Browser|

-When *inserting* FX, they will be placed along the link that starts from the selected node output port; when *adding* FX, they will be placed at the end of a new link that will start from the selected node output port.
+When *inserting* effects, they will be placed along the link that starts from the selected node output port; when *adding* effects, they will be placed at the end of a new link that will start from the selected node output port.

-In case several nodes are selected, the effect will be added/inserted for *each* selected node, but all the added/inserted FX will be *Linked*, and connected visually by a dashed line.
+In case several nodes are selected, the effect will be added/inserted for *each* selected node, but all the added/inserted effects will be *Linked*, and connected visually by a dashed line.
 This means that every time the effect is edited, all the linked nodes will be edited as well, unless you break the link to start editing them separately.

-To globally apply FX it's possible to use the **Xsheet** node as if it were a standard column node (but representing the whole content of the scene) and inserting FX from there.
+To globally apply effects it's possible to use the **Xsheet** node as if it were a standard column node (representing the whole content of the scene) and inserting effects from there.

-Three different types of FX can be used in the Schematic, each with a different type of node:
+Three different types of effects can be used in the Schematic, each with a different type of node:

-- **Basic FX**, such as the Blur effect, that simply modify the contents of a column; they are displayed as a yellow node with an input port on the left, labelled *Source*, and an output port on the right.
+- **Basic effects**, such as the Blur effect, that simply modify the contents of a column; they are displayed as a yellow node with an input port on the left, labelled *Source*, and an output port on the right.

  |Basic_FX_Example|

-To affect a column/layer, they have to be inserted in the link from the column/layer node to the Xsheet node, so that the column/layer node is connected to the FX input port, and the FX node output port is connected to the Xsheet node.
+To affect a column/layer, they have to be inserted in the link from the column/layer node to the Xsheet node, so that the column/layer node is connected to the effect input port, and the effect node output port is connected to the Xsheet node.

-If several FX are applied in a chain, they will be applied one after the other, following the order from the column/layer node to the Xsheet node.
+If several effects are applied in a chain, they will be applied one after the other, following the order from the column/layer node to the Xsheet node.

-- **Combined FX**, such as the Matte In effect, that modify the column/layer contents according to the contents other columns/layers; they are displayed with a yellow node with two or more input ports on the left, and one output port on the right.
+- **Combined effects**, such as the Matte In effect, that modify the column/layer contents according to the contents other columns/layers; they are displayed with a yellow node with two or more input ports on the left, and one output port on the right.

-To affect a column/layer, they have to be inserted into the link from the column/layer node to the Xsheet node, so that the column/layer node is connected to the first FX input port labelled *Source*, while the other columns/layers are connected to the other input ports, whose labels depend on the effect; the FX node output port has to be connected to the Xsheet node.
+To affect a column/layer, they have to be inserted into the link from the column/layer node to the Xsheet node, so that the column/layer node is connected to the first effect input port labelled *Source*, while the other columns/layers are connected to the other input ports, whose labels depend on the effect; the effect node output port has to be connected to the Xsheet node.

  |Combined_FX_Example|

 For example in case of a Matte In effect, the column to be matted has to be linked to the *Source* input port, the matte column has to be linked to the *Matte* input port, and the output port has to be connected to the Xsheet node.

-- **FX that create computer generated images**, such as the Radial Gradient, that are exposed in Xsheet columns and therefore are similar to columns; they are displayed with an orange node with only an output port on the right.
-These FX nodes have to be connected to the Xsheet node to be rendered, or can be connected to other FX nodes.
+- **Effects that create computer generated images**, such as the Radial Gradient, that are exposed in Xsheet columns and therefore are similar to columns; they are displayed with an orange node with only an output port on the right.
+These effect nodes have to be connected to the Xsheet node to be rendered, or can be connected to other effect nodes.

  |Generated_FX_Example|

-.. tip:: **To open the FX browser:**
+.. tip:: **To open the FX Browser:**

     Do one of the following: